Alan Titchmarsh: Television and radio

-In 1986 Titchmarsh hosted Open Air and from 1987 the BBC television talk shows Daytime Live and Pebble Mill, which he did until 1996.
-In 1991 he presented a six part series Titchmarsh's Travels in which he followed in the footsteps of the pilgrims, travelling around Britain and Ireland.
+In 1986, Titchmarsh hosted Open Air and from 1987, the BBC television talk shows Daytime Live and Pebble Mill, which he did until 1996.
+In 1991, he presented a six part series, Titchmarsh's Travels, in which he followed in the footsteps of the pilgrims, travelling around Britain and Ireland.

-In 1996 Titchmarsh took over as host of Gardeners' World, the show being filmed in his own garden.
-In 1997 he hosted the BBC One television series, Ground Force, in which he and fellow presenters Charlie Dimmock and Tommy Walsh would perform a makeover on a garden.
-After Gardeners' World Titchmarsh presented two series of How To Be A Gardener.
+In 1996, Titchmarsh took over as host of Gardeners' World, the show being filmed in his own garden.
+In 1997, he hosted the BBC One television series Ground Force, in which he and fellow presenters Charlie Dimmock and Tommy Walsh would perform a makeover on a garden, he left in 2002.
+After Gardeners' World, Titchmarsh presented two series of How to Be a Gardener.